 Winner ~ 2016 Pinnacle Gold Award for Best Book in the Category of Children’s Adventure

-This book is about how one small dog, a baby squirrel and his mama squirrel become best friends.
+How A Dog And Two Squirrels Become Friends is about how one small dog, a baby squirrel and his mama squirrel become best friends.
 A baby squirrel is lost and found safely.
 This story book helps children to learn how to be safe when they are outside their home and illustrates that children always need to keep the adults in their lives aware of where they play and how to stay safe.

 “This book is about how one small dog, a baby squirrel and his mama squirrel become best friends.
 A baby squirrel is lost and found safely.
 This story book helps children to learn how to be safe when they are outside their home and illustrates that children always need to keep the adults in their lives aware of where they play and how to stay safe.
 “How a Dog and Two Squirrels Become Best Friends” was an enjoyable read from the first page.
 One would never think that a dog would not only befriend a squirrel but help him.
 I was reading with a smile on my face.
 I will certainty read this story to my grandchildren and buy as a gift for others.
 This would make a wonderful children’s story for my church.
 Thank you for your efforts in making this a lovely book.
 The graphics are awesome…” Susan Vance, Author, Forever My Sister